Content Scramble System: Preliminary note

-The content scramble system (CSS) is a collection of proprietary protection mechanisms for DVD-Video discs.
+The Content Scramble System (CSS) is a collection of proprietary protection mechanisms for DVD-Video discs.
 CSS attempts to restrict access to the content only for licensed applications.
 According to the DVD Copy Control Association (CCA), which is the consortium that grants licenses, CSS is supposed to protect the intellectual property rights of the content owner.

 The details of CSS are only given to licensees for a fee.
 The license, which binds the licensee to a non-disclosure agreement, would not permit the development of open-source software for DVD-Video playback.
 Instead, there is libdvdcss, a reverse engineered implementation of CSS.
 Libdvdcss is a source for documentation, along with the publicly available DVD-ROM and MMC specifications.
 There has also been some effort to collect CSS details from various sources.

 A DVD-Video can be produced with or without CSS.
-The publisher may for instance decide to go without CSS protection to save license and production costs.
+A publisher may decide to not use CSS protection in order to save license and production costs.

 Introduction

-The content scramble system deals with three participants: the disc, the drive and the player.
+The Content Scramble System deals with three participants: the disc, the drive and the player.
 The disc holds the purported copyright information and the encrypted feature.
 The drive provides the means to read the disc.
 The player decrypts and presents the audio and visual content of the feature.
 All participants must conform to the CCA's license agreement.